LorenzoM1997/AlphaZero/README.md

     pip install tensorflow-gpu
 and all the related requirements, such as Cuda and CuDnn.

-## Submission
+## Uploads

-Before submitting a file, format the file by running
+Before uploading a file, format the file by running

     autopep8 --in-place filename.py
 ## Monte Carlo Tree Search